Child marriage and sex abuse happens more than you think -

 - in the United States and worldwide.

-CHILD USA is constructing an international comparative study of child marriage statistics and practices.
+CHILD USA is constructing an international comparative study of child marriage and sex abuse statistics and practices.

-Girls are at risk in far too many cultures.
+Girls are at risk of sex abuse in far too many cultures, including the United States.

 This study will expose the reasons that entrap girls in these destructive relationships and help chart the better path forward.

-In almost all states, the age for marriage without parental consent is 18 year-old, which coincides with the age of majority in most states.
+In almost all states, the age for marriage without parental consent is 18 year-old, which coincides with the age of majority in most of the United States.
 In 36, or 2/3, of the states, the age of marriage for minors with parental consent is 16.
 In some states, though, the minimum is even younger if there is both judicial and parental consent.

 Perhaps the most concerning aspect of child marriage laws in the Unites States is that in 23, or approximately half, of the states, there is no minimum age for marriage with parental and judicial consent.
 This is known as not having a “floor” for marriage, or no bottom limit.

 This means that if both parents and a judge sign off on a marriage, a child of any age can be married in that state.
-This lack of a “floor” for marriage puts children--most often young girls--at risk, because in many instances of child marriage, the parents are the ones who are forcing their child to marry.
+This lack of a “floor” for marriage puts children--most often young girls--at risk of sex abuse, because in many instances of child marriage, the parents are the ones who are forcing their child to marry.
 In May of 2017, Governor Chris Christie vetoed a New Jersey law that would have prohibited all marriages under 18 in New Jersey.
-The movement to end child marriage is growing at this time.
+The movement to end child marriage and sex abuse in the United States is growing at this time.

 IN THE NEWS